Working with JSON and JavaScript

 alert(data[0]['name'])

-Here is a full example with the AJAX call:
+Here is a complete example of the AJAX call:

 jQuery.ajax({